laggykiller/sticker-convert/README.md

 - Band
     - Download: Supported (e.g. `https://www.band.us/sticker/xxxx` OR 2535).
 Learn how to get share link from [docs/guide_band.md](docs/guide_band.md)
     - Upload: Not supported.
 You need to manually submit sticker pack for approval before you can use in app.
+- OGQ
+    - Download: Supported (e.g. `https://ogqmarket.naver.com/artworks/sticker/detail?artworkId=xxxxx`)
+    - Upload: Not supported.
+You need to manually submit sticker pack for approval before you can use in app.
 - Viber
     - Download: Supported (e.g. `https://stickers.viber.com/pages/example` OR `https://stickers.viber.com/pages/custom-sticker-packs/example`)
     - Upload: Supported.
 Viber authentication data required for uploading Viber stickers, which could be fetched from Viber Desktop application automatically.